 When designing closed book assessments ensure that you:

 In general, online tests that are closed-book and have tight time limits are challenging when teaching remotely given student connectivity concerns and the additional administrative support needed with this approach.
-With that stated, the potential for notice and planning in Fall 2020 means they can be used for end of term assessment.
+With that stated, the potential for notice and planning ahead means they could be used for end of term assessment.

 Blackboard’s Test Tool and the quizzes tool in Canvas can be utilized to transform a traditional paper exam into an online one.
 With a variety of question types from short-answer, essay, multiple choice, matching, hotspot and more, many of your traditional question types can be recreated in either of our Learning Management Systems.
 Use of browser lock down software during the exam will limit a student’s ability to consult content or materials on the device used for the exam.
 It will not, however, stop a student from using additional devices or other resources available outside the locked down software.
 You should make clear to students your expectation that no resources would be accessed in completion of the exam.
 When you build your test within one of the quizzing Learning Management Systems (see how to do this in Blackboard or Canvas), it will look after distributing the test to students at the time you set and track when they access the test.

 Additional points to consider when designing if you choose this option:

 Randomizing questions will allow for students to receive different versions of the exam (see how to do this in Blackboard and Canvas).
 Both LMS systems support this, and it makes it more difficult for students to communicate about specific questions.

 Reducing memorization-oriented questions is recommended to allow for a greater focus on application, synthesis, and integration.
 In essence, these types of questions require more complex, academic thinking

 Where possible, have students complete short (under 20 minutes), frequent assessments throughout the course, limiting the need for a longer duration final exam.
 This will facilitate learning throughout the term and mitigate the impact of connectivity concerns for any given exam.